atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 International Symbol of Accessibility\
 Proportions**

-**4.30.6 MOUNTING LOCATION AND HEIGHT. **Interior signage shall be located alongside the door on the latch side and shall be mounted at a height of between 54 in and 66 in (1370 mm and 1675 mm) above the finished floor.
+#### 4.30.6 MOUNTING LOCATION AND HEIGHT

+Interior signage shall be located alongside the door on the latch side and shall be mounted at a height of between 54 in and 66 in (1370 mm and 1675 mm) above the finished floor.

-**4.31 TELEPHONES.**
+### 4.31 TELEPHONES

+#### 4.31.1 GENERAL

-**4.31.1 GENERAL.** Public telephones required to be accessible by 4.1 shall comply with 4.31.
+Public telephones required to be accessible by 4.1 shall comply with 4.31.

-**4.31.2 CLEAR FLOOR OR GROUND SPACE.** A clear floor or ground space at least 30 in by 48 in (760 mm by 1220 mm) that allows either a forward or parallel approach by a person using a wheelchair shall be provided at telephones (see Fig. 44).
+#### 4.31.2 CLEAR FLOOR OR GROUND SPACE

+A clear floor or ground space at least 30 in by 48 in (760 mm by 1220 mm) that allows either a forward or parallel approach by a person using a wheelchair shall be provided at telephones (see Fig. 44).
 The clear floor or ground space shall comply with 4.2.4.
 Bases, enclosures, and fixed seats shall not impede approaches to telephones by people who use wheelchairs.

 ![Mounting Heights and Clearances for Telephones](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig44.gif)

 **Figure 44\
 Mounting Heights and Clearances for Telephones**

+#### 4.31.3* MOUNTING HEIGHT

-**4.31.3* MOUNTING HEIGHT.** The highest operable part of the telephone shall be within the reach ranges specified in 4.2.5 or 4.2.6.
+The highest operable part of the telephone shall be within the reach ranges specified in 4.2.5 or 4.2.6.

+#### 4.31.4 PROTRUDING OBJECTS

-**4.31.4 PROTRUDING OBJECTS. **Telephones shall comply with 4.4.
+Telephones shall comply with 4.4.

-**4.31.5* EQUIPMENT FOR HEARING IMPAIRED PEOPLE. **Telephones shall be equipped with a receiver that generates a magnetic field in the area of the receiver cap.
+#### 4.31.5* EQUIPMENT FOR HEARING IMPAIRED PEOPLE

+Telephones shall be equipped with a receiver that generates a magnetic field in the area of the receiver cap.
 Volume controls shall be provided in accordance with 4.1.2.

+#### 4.31.6 CONTROLS

-**4.31.6 CONTROLS.** Telephones shall have pushbutton controls where service for such equipment is available.
+Telephones shall have pushbutton controls where service for such equipment is available.

+#### 4.31.7 TELEPHONE BOOKS

-**4.31.7 TELEPHONE BOOKS. **Telephone books, if provided, shall be located in a position that complies with the reach ranges specified in 4.2.5 and 4.2.6.
+Telephone books, if provided, shall be located in a position that complies with the reach ranges specified in 4.2.5 and 4.2.6.

+#### 4.31.8 CORD LENGTH

-**4.31.8 CORD LENGTH.** The cord from the telephone to the handset shall be at least 29 in (735 mm) long.
+The cord from the telephone to the handset shall be at least 29 in (735 mm) long.

-**4.32 SEATING, TABLES, AND WORK SURFACES.**
+### 4.32 SEATING, TABLES, AND WORK SURFACES

+#### 4.32.1 MINIMUM NUMBER

-**4.32.1 MINIMUM NUMBER.** Fixed or built-in seating, tables, or work surfaces required to be accessible by 4.1 shall comply with 4.32.
+Fixed or built-in seating, tables, or work surfaces required to be accessible by 4.1 shall comply with 4.32.

+#### 4.32.2 SEATING

-**4.32.2 SEATING.** If seating spaces for people in wheelchairs are provided at tables, counters, or work surfaces, clear floor space complying with 4.2.4 shall be provided.
+If seating spaces for people in wheelchairs are provided at tables, counters, or work surfaces, clear floor space complying with 4.2.4 shall be provided.
 Such clear floor space shall not overlap knee space by more than 19 in (485 mm) (see Fig. 45).

 ![Minimum Clearances for Seating and Tables](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig45.gif)

 **Figure 45\
 Minimum Clearances for Seating and Tables**

+#### 4.32.3 KNEE CLEARANCES

-**4.32.3 KNEE CLEARANCES.** If seating for people in wheelchairs is provided at tables, counters, and work surfaces, knee spaces at least 27 in (685 mm) high, 30 in (760 mm) wide, and 19 in (485 mm) deep shall be provided (see Fig. 45).
+If seating for people in wheelchairs is provided at tables, counters, and work surfaces, knee spaces at least 27 in (685 mm) high, 30 in (760 mm) wide, and 19 in (485 mm) deep shall be provided (see Fig. 45).

-**4.32.4* HEIGHT OF WORK SURFACES.** The tops of tables and work surfaces shall be from 28 in to 34 in (710 mm to 865 mm) from the floor or ground.
+#### 4.32.4* HEIGHT OF WORK SURFACES

+The tops of tables and work surfaces shall be from 28 in to 34 in (710 mm to 865 mm) from the floor or ground.

-**4.33 ASSEMBLY AREAS.**
+### 4.33 ASSEMBLY AREAS

+#### 4.33.1 MINIMUM NUMBER

-**4.33.1 MINIMUM NUMBER. **Assembly and associated areas required to be accessible by 4.1 shall comply with 4.33.
+Assembly and associated areas required to be accessible by 4.1 shall comply with 4.33.

-**4.33.2* SIZE OF WHEELCHAIR LOCATIONS.** Each wheelchair location shall provide minimum clear ground or floor spaces as shown in Fig. 46.
+#### 4.33.2* SIZE OF WHEELCHAIR LOCATIONS

+Each wheelchair location shall provide minimum clear ground or floor spaces as shown in Fig. 46.

 ![Space Requirements for Wheelchair Seating Spaces in Series](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig46.gif)

 **Figure 46\
 Space Requirements for Wheelchair Seating Spaces in Series**

-**4.33.3* PLACEMENT OF WHEELCHAIR LOCATIONS. **Wheelchair areas shall be an integral part of any fixed seating plan and shall be dispersed throughout the seating area.
+#### 4.33.3* PLACEMENT OF WHEELCHAIR LOCATIONS

+Wheelchair areas shall be an integral part of any fixed seating plan and shall be dispersed throughout the seating area.
 They shall adjoin an accessible route that also serves as a means of egress in case of emergency and shall be located to provide lines of sight comparable to those for all viewing areas.

 *EXCEPTION:* Accessible viewing positions may be clustered for bleachers, balconies, and other areas having sight lines that require slopes of greater than 5 percent.
 Equivalent accessible viewing positions may be located on levels having accessible egress.

+#### 4.33.4 SURFACES

-**4.33.4 SURFACES.** The ground or floor at wheelchair locations shall be level and shall comply with 4.5.
+The ground or floor at wheelchair locations shall be level and shall comply with 4.5.

-**4.33.5 ACCESS TO PERFORMING AREAS.** An accessible route shall connect wheelchair seating locations with performing areas, including stages, arena floors, dressing rooms, locker rooms, and other spaces used by performers.
+#### 4.33.5 ACCESS TO PERFORMING AREAS

+An accessible route shall connect wheelchair seating locations with performing areas, including stages, arena floors, dressing rooms, locker rooms, and other spaces used by performers.

-**4.33.6* PLACEMENT OF LISTENING SYSTEMS.** If the listening system provided serves individual fixed seats, then such seats shall be located within a 50 ft (15 m) viewing distance of the stage or playing area and shall have a complete view of the stage or playing area.
+#### 4.33.6* PLACEMENT OF LISTENING SYSTEMS

+If the listening system provided serves individual fixed seats, then such seats shall be located within a 50 ft (15 m) viewing distance of the stage or playing area and shall have a complete view of the stage or playing area.

-**4.33.7* TYPES OF LISTENING SYSTEMS.** Audio loops and radio frequency systems are two acceptable types of listening systems.
+#### 4.33.7* TYPES OF LISTENING SYSTEMS

+Audio loops and radio frequency systems are two acceptable types of listening systems.

-**4.34 DWELLING UNITS.**
+### 4.34 DWELLING UNITS

+#### 4.34.1 GENERAL

-**4.34.1 GENERAL.** The requirements of 4.34 apply to dwelling units required to be accessible by 4.1.
+The requirements of 4.34 apply to dwelling units required to be accessible by 4.1.

+#### 4.34.2* MINIMUM REQUIREMENTS

-**4.34.2* MINIMUM REQUIREMENTS.** An accessible dwelling unit shall be on an accessible route.
+An accessible dwelling unit shall be on an accessible route.
 An accessible dwelling unit shall have the following accessible elements and spaces as a minimum:

 (1) Common spaces and facilities serving individual accessible dwelling units (for example, entry walks, trash disposal facilities, and mail boxes) shall comply with 4.2 through 4.33.